yangzoudreamer/yangzoudreamer.github.io/_pages/about.md

 My research mainly focus on machine learning privacy.

-I am a PhD. student at CISPA under the supervision of Prof.Dr.Dr.h.c Michael Backes and daily work with Dr.Yang Zhang.
+I am a PhD. student at CISPA under the supervision of Prof. Dr. Dr. h.c [Michael Backes](https://cispa.saarland/director/) and daily work with Dr. [Yang Zhang](https://yangzhangalmo.github.io/).
 Prior to that, I achieved my bachelor degree from Huazhong University of Science and master degree from Fudan University, China.